ruby-rdf/rdf-sesame/README.md

 Installation
 ------------

-The recommended installation method is via RubyGems.
-To install the latest official release, do:
+The recommended installation method is via [RubyGems](http://rubygems.org/).
+To install the latest official release of the `RDF::Sesame` gem, do:

     % [sudo] gem install rdf-sesame